Logius-standaarden/OAuth-NL-profiel/Preface.md

 ### Resource Server
 The service is provided by a public/governmental organization.
 Assumed is the Resource Server is known (by the Authorization Server) prior to actual authorization of the User.
-A Resource Server is assumed to posses a means for identification of the Resource Server and/or encrypted information, optionally by using a PKI certificate.
+A Resource Server is assumed to possess a means for identification of the Resource Server and/or encrypted information, optionally by using a PKI certificate.
 Furthermore, a Resource Server is assumed to be provided over HTTP using TLS, other protocols are out of scope for this profile.

 ### Authorization Server